Menu

 Vision and leadership

-The school continues to provide strong leadership to deliver on its vision and meet the challenges of the new Curriculum and ALN code whilst Building capacity for distributed leadership.
-Good progress has been made towards the school clear Curriculum rationale, which was implemented in September 2022.
-This is facilitated and delivered though shared responsibilities from all staff, to the senior leadership team and through to the Governing body - working together to deliver the school’s improvement priorities.
+The school continues to provide strong leadership to deliver on its vision and meet the challenges of the Curriculum for Wales and ALN code whilst Building capacity for distributed leadership.
+Good progress has been made to ensure contribution to school improvement and evaluation from all staff, the senior leadership team and through to the Governing body.
+Pupil voice has also been developed to contribute to the schools improvement aim and they have greater involvement and understanding in this area.
 The school seeks to work as a learning organisation developing a culture of enquiry and professional development that enables distributed leadership and drives school improvement.
-For example, school improvement priorities are linked to specific governors who visit school regularly, meet with staff to gain an understanding of the work undertaken and feedback to the governing body.
+For example, school improvement priorities are linked to specific governors who visit school regularly, meet with staff and pupils to gain an understanding of the work undertaken and feedback to the governing body.
 This provides effective challenge and support for senior leaders who identify collaborative learning and professional development for staff.
-This was recognised and summarised by Estyn:

 Curriculum, learning and teaching